-The gap in the performance across the Level 3 indicator in Flintshire widened slightly in 2017 from the 2016 position by -0.2%.
-The gap in performance in the Average Wider Point score indicator reduced.
+The gap in the performance of the genders across the Level 3 indicator in Flintshire widened slightly in 2017 from the 2016 position by -0.2%.
+The gender gap in performance in the Average Wider Point score indicator reduced.

 National Literacy & Numeracy Data Analysis 2017: